 - 1. Place the drum over your speaker and sprinkle more grains evenly over the top.
 Play a tone with a frequency of 71 Hz.
 Set the amplitude so that the grains vibrate without flying off.
 What do you notice?
 Do grains all over the surface vibrate the same amount?
 Do grains in some areas not vibrate at all?
 Do the grains start to form a pattern?
-Can you draw a picture of this pattern? - Change the frequency of the tone to 88 Hz.
+Draw a picture of this pattern? - Change the frequency of the tone to 88 Hz.
 What do you observe happening now?
 Do grains vibrate and not vibrate in the same areas as before?
 Does a different pattern start to emerge?
-Can you draw a picture of this new pattern? - Try the following frequencies 120 Hz, 344 Hz and 787 Hz.
+Can you draw a picture of this new pattern? - 3.
+Try the following frequencies 120 Hz, 344 Hz and 787 Hz.
 Does every frequency form a clear and unique pattern?
-What sorts of patterns emerge?
+What sorts of patterns emerge? - 4.
+Now, starting with a frequency of 100 Hz and gradually increase the frequency to 1 700 Hz to see if you can find any other patterns.
+Draw any patterns that emerge. - 5.
+How large can you make the frequency before the pitch of the sound is too high for you to hear?
+Do you think this is because of your ears, or the quality of the sound that the speaker can produce?